 The term "crystallinity" refers to the regularity of the ordered atomic arrangement in a crystal.
 For kaolinite, it particularly refers to its structural order that is affected by different types of extended defects (e.g., stacking faults) and point defects (e.g., impurities, atomic interstitials, vacancies).
-Kaolinite is known to undergo structural defects such as stacking faults (Noble, 1971; Bookin et al., 1989; Plancon et al., 1989; Artioli et al., 1995), or replacement of a kaolinite layer by a dickite layer (Beaufort et al., 1998; Balan et al., 2011).
-Impurities can also be incorporated as substitutions during crystal growth (e.g., Fe(III); Mestdagh et al., 1980; Cases et al., 1982; Gaite et al., 1993, 1997; Delineau et al., 1994; Balan et al., 1999, 2000; Petit et al., 1999 or Cr(III); Gaite and Mosser, 1993).
-Natural radiations have also been shown to induce electronic point defects that are able to strongly modify the local degree of disorder in kaolinite (Gaite et al., 1997).
-It has been suggested that structural defects of kaolinite can be related to the condition of genesis of kaolinite or post-genesis phenomena (e.g., Brindley et al., 1986; see other references in the introduction section).
-For instance, acidic pH was related to the formation of well crystallized kaolinites in hydrothermal experiments (Fialips et al., 2000).
+Kaolinite is known to undergo structural defects such as stacking faults (Noble 1971; Bookin et al. 1989; Plançon et al. 1989; Artioli et al. 1995) or replacement of a kaolinite layer by a dickite layer (Beaufort et al. 1998; Balan et al. 2011).
+Impurities can also be incorporated as substitutions during crystal growth [e.g., Fe(III), Mestdagh et al. (1980), Cases et al. (1982), Gaite et al. (1993, 1997), Delineau et al. (1994), Balan et al. (1999, 2000), Petit et al. (1999); or Cr(III), Gaite and Mosser (1993)].
+Natural radiations have also been shown to induce electronic point defects that are able to strongly modify the local degree of disorder in kaolinite (Gaite et al. 1997).
+It has been suggested that structural defects of kaolinite can be related to the condition of genesis of kaolinite or post-genesis phenomena (e.g., Brindley et al. 1986; see other references in the introduction section).
+For instance, acidic pH was related to the formation of well-crystallized kaolinites in hydrothermal experiments (Fialips et al. 2000).

-Crystallinity of kaolinite has been investigated through several methods: e.g., X-Ray Diffraction (XRD; Hinckley, 1962; Fleurence and Nicolas, 1964; Noble, 1971; Hughes and Brown, 1979; Brindley et al., 1986; Plançon et al., 1988, 1989; Plançon and Zacharie, 1990; Amigo et al., 1994; Aparicio and Galán, 1999; Aparicio et al., 2006), Infrared and Raman spectroscopy (Parker, 1969; Crowley and Vergo, 1988; Paroz and Frost, 1998; Shoval et al., 1999a, 1999b; Balan et al., 2014), Scanning Electron Microscopy (SEM; Fleurence and Nicolas, 1964; Estéoule-Choux, 1981), Electron Paramagnetic Resonance (EPR; Mestdagh et al., 1980; Clozel et al., 1994; Gaite et al.,

-1997; Balan et al., 1999).
-Details are given below on XRD and Near-Infrared (NIR) spectroscopy, as these are the two methods used in this study.
-Generally, the estimation of crystallinity of kaolinite using the near-infrared spectrum is based on relative band depth or band depth ratios of the observed spectral features known as the "1.4- and 2.2 μm doublets" detailed in the following section "Near-infrared signature of kaolinite" (Crowley and Vergo, 1988; Clark et al., 1990; Cudahy et al., 2008; Laukamp et al., 2013).
-However, these spectral criteria are (i) user-dependent notably for determining the spectral continuum and anchor points during band depth calculations, and (ii) sensitive to mineral mixing because many hydrated phases such as Al-smectites, hydrated silica or sulfates are responsible for absorptions in these spectral ranges (Hunt and Salisbury, 1970; Hunt et al., 1973; Hunt, 1977).
+Crystallinity of kaolinite has been investigated through several methods: e.g., X-ray diffraction (XRD) (Hinckley 1962; Fleurence and Nicolas 1964; Noble 1971; Hughes and Brown 1979; Brindley et al. 1986; Plançon et al. 1988, 1989; Plançon and Zacharie 1990; Amigo et al. 1994; Aparicio and Galán 1999; Aparicio et al. 2006); infrared and Raman spectroscopy (Parker 1969; Crowley and Vergo 1988; Paroz and Frost 1998; Shoval et al. 1999a, 1999b; Balan et al. 2014); scanning electron microscopy (SEM) (Fleurence and Nicolas 1964; Estéoule-Choux 1981); and electron paramagnetic resonance (EPR) (Mestdagh et al. 1980; Clozel et al. 1994; Gaite et al. 1997; Balan et al. 1999).
+Details are given below on XRD and near-infrared (NIR) spectroscopy, as these are the two methods used in this study.
+Generally, the estimation of crystallinity of kaolinite using the near-infrared spectrum is based on relative band depth or band depth ratios of the observed spectral features known as the "1.4 and 2.2 μm doublets" detailed in the following section, "Nearinfrared signature of kaolinite" (Crowley and Vergo 1988; Clark et al. 1990; Cudahy et al. 2008; Laukamp et al. 2013).
+However, these spectral criteria are (1) user-dependent notably for determining the spectral continuum and anchor points during band depth calculations, and (2) sensitive to mineral mixing because many hydrated phases such as Al-smectites, hydrated silica, or sulfates are responsible for absorptions in these spectral ranges (Hunt and Salisbury 1970; Hunt et al. 1973; Hunt 1977).
 Hence, we propose here to investigate NIR spectral contributions with a new method minimizing the effects of mineral mixing and that is independent of spectral continuum (see "Material and methods: Infrared spectroscopy" section).

-X-Ray Diffraction Crystallinity Indices: the Hinkley and Liétard Indices
+X-ray diffraction crystallinity indices: The Hinckley and Liétard Indices